Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Missing Details on Numerical Experiments in Section

+\textbf{Assignment Problem.} Recall that for the assignment problem, we assume the noise marginals are nonidentical uniform distributions.
+Using the parameter notations in the shortest path problem above, from \citep{natarajan2009persistency}, we have that, for a graph $\bG^k$ with $k\in \cK$, the convex program with nonidentical uniform marginal distributions for the assignment problem is as follows:

+These are used as observed data $\bp^\cK$ for training the nonparametric s-RAM model.
+For prediction, we generate a new graph $\bG^{\text{new}}$ and compute the total expected system welfare via \ref{data:assignment} with $\bG^{\text{new}}$, which is the optimal objective value under the new graph.

-For each historical graph $\bG^k$, we solve the corresponding convex program induced by the parametric MDM to obtain the choice probabilities $\bp^\cK$.
-From \citep{natarajan2009persistency}, we have that, for a graph $k$, the convex program to compute the choice programs with nonidentical uniform marginal distributions for the assignment is as follows:
+\textbf{Constrained Subset Selection Problem.} Recall that for the constrained subset selection problem, we assume the noise marginals are nonidentical exponential distributions.
+Given a collection historical subsets $\cI^{(1)}, \cI^{(2)},\cdots, \cI^{(K)}$, for a subset $\cI^{(k)}$ with $k\in \cK$, we solve a convex program defined by the corresponding parametric MDM model to obtain the choice probabilities.
+Let $\bv$ denote the deterministic weight matrix.
+Let $\lambda_{i}$ be the rate parameters for each item $i\in \cN$.
+From \citep{natarajan2009persistency}, we have that, for a subset $\cI^{(k)}$, the convex program with nonidentical exponential marginal distributions for the constrained subset selection problem is as follows:

-These are used as observed data $\bp^\cK$ for training the nonparametric S-RAM model.
-For prediction, we evaluate whether the nonparametric S-RAM can accurately predict the total expected system welfare, defined as the same objective above with the new graph $\bG^\text{new}$ in the selected matching.
+These are used as observed data $\bp^\cK$ for training the nonparametric s-RAM model.
+For prediction, we generate a new graph $\bG^{\text{new}}$ and compute the marginal allocation weights via \ref{data:subsetselection} with $\bG^{\text{new}}$, which is the probability of the chosen item.